oli-arborum/printerswitch/README.md

 sudo cp printerswitch.py /etc/systemd/system/
 sudo systemctl start printerswitch.service
 ```

+## Adaptation
+It should not be too difficult to adapt `printerswitch.py` to plugs of other vendors or even to home automation frameworks: Just edit the functions `printerOn()` and `printerOff()` to execute the appropriate commands.

 ## Inspirations and acknowledgements
 * first idea: https://www.raspberrypi.org/forums/viewtopic.php?t=45556
 * switch TP-Link Smart WiFi plug from Python script: https://github.com/softScheck/tplink-smartplug